-- 5. As with other types of permitting programs, when designing a marketable permitting program, agencies should include mechanisms to ensure compliance with the program.
+- 6. As with other types of permitting programs, when designing a marketable permitting program, agencies should include mechanisms to ensure compliance with the program.
 Agencies should monitor performance by tracking ownership of permits, tracking regulated activity, and verifying that credits represent real offsets from regulated activity.
 Depending on feasibility and efficiency, agencies should consider verifying compliance directly, making use of self-verification, or engaging third parties to verify compliance.
-Self-verification tends to be a useful option when verification procedures can be standardized or when citizen suits are available to aid in enforcement.
-If an agency chooses to use third-party credit verifiers, it should set standards to ensure that they are qualified, insured, and free from conflicts of interest. - 6.
-As with other types of permitting programs, in designing a marketable permitting program, agencies should require noncompliant parties to have plans for coming into compliance and should include sanctions with sufficient deterrent effect to discourage noncompliance. - 7.
-Agencies should coordinate with the agencies who will be responsible for oversight of permit markets created by their program to determine which oversight tools are most appropriate to prevent fraud and manipulation. - 8.
-Agencies should prevent extreme price volatility by creating broad markets, issuing permits with different durations, or using circuit breakers, safety valves, or reserve pools, as necessary.
-Agencies should also consider using reserve pools to allow new parties to enter the market when there are significant barriers to entry.
+Self-verification tends to be a useful option when verification procedures can be standardized or when legal remedies are available to aid in enforcement.
+If an agency chooses to use third-party credit verifiers, it should set standards to ensure that they are qualified, insured, and free from conflicts of interest. - As with other types of permitting programs, in designing a marketable permitting program, agencies should require noncompliant parties to come into compliance and should include sanctions with sufficient deterrent effect to discourage noncompliance. - 8.
+Agencies should coordinate with other appropriate agencies and authorities to identify which oversight tools are appropriate to prevent fraud and manipulation. - Agencies should address extreme price volatility by creating broad markets, issuing permits with different durations, or using circuit breakers, safety valves, or reserve pools, as necessary.
+Agencies should also consider using reserve pools to facilitate new parties entering the market.